shajarian/shajarian.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I have started my PhD Program in Computer Science and North Carolina A&T State University!
+I have started my PhD Program in Computer Science at <a href="https://www.ncat.edu/">NCAT!</a>